cherfia/chromiumly/README.md

-  extraHttpHeaders?: Record<string, string>; // Include additional HTTP headers in the request failOnHttpStatusCodes?: number[]; // List of HTTP status codes triggering a 409 Conflict response (default [499, 599]) failOnConsoleExceptions?: boolean; // Return a 409 Conflict response if there are exceptions in the Chromium console (default false) skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default false) metadata?: Metadata; // Metadata to be written. cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; //Download a file from a URL.
+  extraHttpHeaders?: Record<string, string>; // Include additional HTTP headers in the request failOnHttpStatusCodes?: number[]; // List of HTTP status codes triggering a 409 Conflict response (default [499, 599]) failOnConsoleExceptions?: boolean; // Return a 409 Conflict response if there are exceptions in the Chromium console (default false) skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default true) metadata?: Metadata; // Metadata to be written. cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; //Download a file from a URL.
 It must return a Content-Disposition header with a filename parameter.